Thomas R Brendle Folklife Symposium

 Patrick J. Donmoyer, author of Powwowing in Pennsylvania: Braucherei & the Ritual of Everyday Life

-Alan Viehmeter of the Schwenkfelder Library and Heritage Center on his research on Schwenkfelder doctors
+Alan Viehmeyer of the Schwenkfelder Library and Heritage Center on his research on Schwenkfelder doctors

 The bi-annual Thomas R Brendle Folklife Symposium is an important part of the educational mission of the Goschenhoppen Historians, Inc. The symposium series was the brainchild of Donald “Abe” Roan and Nancy Roan.
 The first one was held in 1999.
 This series continues a long tradition of bringing educational programs to rural areas.

 Lyceums were an important early step in the development of adult education in the United States.
 In the antebellum period, organizations sponsored programs to improve the social, intellectual, and moral conditions of the populace.
 Programs included lectures, class instruction, debates, and dramatic performances.
 Another adult education movement was the Chautauqua, which was very popular in the late nineteenth century until about 1920.
 Programs included entertainers, lecturers, musicians, preachers, and teachers.
 The reform speech and the inspirational talk were the two main types of lecture.
 Later topics included current events, travel, and stories, often with a comedic twist.

 This symposium series bears the name of the late Reverend Thomas R. Brendle, the dean of Pennsylvania Dutch folklorists.
 During his years as a pastor of the German Reformed Church, he collected over 15,000 individual entries into ninety notebooks, each entry a Pennsylvania German folk belief, folk practice, dialect vocabulary word, dialect riddle or local dialect name of a geographic feature, (i.e., roads, hills, streams, valleys) and additionally, he made in the 1930s 78 rpm shellac recordings of dialect folk beliefs and music.